NEW! Award 58: 1966 Chevrolet Belair Station Wagon – STILL $29,500

 September 20th Update – We just came across a fresh listing for this ’66 Chevy Bel Air we first featured on August 19th.
 This new listing duplicates the original content as well as the same asking price of $32,500.

 The hardest part for many collector car enthusiasts is coming to grips with the fact that if they take the plunge to restore a car, they will lose money if they try to sell it.
 While most realize their labor is free, others rationalize the sum of the parts they have put into the car justifies the asking price.
-We believe that’s what may be going on this sanitary 1966 Chevrolet Bel Air six-passenger station wagon listed earlier this week here on Craigslist in Statesville, North Carolina where the seller’s title simply states “Freshly Restored” and carries an asking price of $32,500.
+We believe that’s what may be going on this sanitary 1966 Chevrolet Bel Air six-passenger station wagon still listed on Craigslist in Statesville, North Carolina where the seller’s title simply states “Freshly Restored” and carries an asking price of $29,500, which is down from the original ask of $32,500.
 While that ask falls within the NADA Guides Classic Car Online Guide’s “Low”, “Average”, and “High” retail value range of $15,400, $26,600, and $41,000, respectively, we note the Hagerty Insurance Online Valuation Tool contradicts that.
 Specifically, the $32,500 price is $9,800 higher than Hagerty’s #1 “Concours” appraisal of $22,700.
-If you are serious about buying this Bel Air wagon, you can start the conversation by calling (704) 902-0255.
-When you do, please remember to mention you saw his six-passenger station wagon featured here on GuysWithRides.com.

 The 1966 model year marked the second for Chevrolet’s sixth-generation Bel Air model line.
 A mild facelift included forward-thrusting, blunted front fenders, and a revised grille.
 At the rear, a break with the traditional round tail lamps took place.
 Bel Air and Biscayne featured dual rectangular lamps with back-up lamps built-in.
 The overall length was 213.2 inches.
 The standard six-cylinder engine this year was the larger 250 cubic inch mill producing 155 horsepower.
 Most buyers optioned up for one of Chevy’s wide variety of small- and big-block V*s offered at the time.
 Bel Air was readily distinguishable from Biscayne by its full-length body side molding and rear fender Bel Air signatures.
 All-vinyl interiors were now standard on station wagons while cloth and vinyl trim continued on sedans.